 The permanent clean water diversions (i.e. the southern and northern diversions) will be designed, constructed and rehabilitated to be safe, stable and non-polluting.
-The design would consider long term stability and compatibility with existing hydrological features, landforms and vegetation.
-The NRAR's (2018) Guidelines for controlled activities on waterfront land - Riparian corridors will also be considered during the design and construction of the permanent clean water diversions.
+The design will consider long term stability and compatibility with existing hydrological features, landforms and vegetation.
+The Natural Resources Access Regulator's (NRAR) (2018) Guidelines for controlled activities on waterfront land - Riparian corridors will also be considered during the design and construction of the permanent clean water diversions.
 In particular, the principles of natural stream design outlined in the NRAR's (2018) Guidelines for controlled activities on waterfront land - Riparian corridors will be considered in the design and construction of the permanent clean water diversions.